mhlunguep/devprox/README.md

 i.
 DB_NAME = database name
 ii.
 DB_USERNAME = your username
 iii.
 DB_PASSWORD = your password
+8. There's an a copy of htaccess on the root of public folder rename this to .htaccess
-###	8. Now open this project with your text editor and run the following commands
+###	9. Now open this project with your text editor and run the following commands
 			a.
 Composer update
 			b.
 Npm install
-9. View this project on the browser
+10. View this project on the browser